ethan-wu366/ethan-wu366.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a recent from the University of California, Berkeley studying Electrical Engineering and Computer Science.
+I'm a recent graduate from the University of California, Berkeley studying Electrical Engineering and Computer Science.
 \\
 \\
-Professional Experience
+Professional Experience:
+\\
 I was previously an engineer at Tesla improving charging diagnostics and supporting Cybertruck field failures.